Fix Squeaky Floor - The Real Reason The Hot Weather Is Making Your Floor Squeak

 "There is nothing worse than spending thousands on a new floor only to have your house sound like a haunted house months later."

 Creaky floorboards can occur for many reasons which can vary depending on the type of flooring you own.
-If you happen to own a click system floor then you may have noticed that the creaking has got particularly bad of late.
-During the humid weather we see a dramatic increase in customers who are experience problems with creaky floors.
+If you happen to own a click system floor or a squeaky hardwood floor, then you may have noticed the annoying creaks have got particularly bad during the summer months.
+During the humid weather we see a dramatic increase in customers who are experience floor squeak

 Many of the customers we serve have noticed their brand-new click system wood floor started creaking within months of being laid.
 Many people think the floor or the materials are faulty, however, in many cases the correct break-in procedure for the new floor has not been followed.
 Once your new floor is laid the heating must be off for at least a day.
 Then you must turn on the heating at ambient temperature and increase the thermostat by 1 degree per day until you reach the desired temperature, Not following this important procedure will cause the floor to contract too quickly and it will never return to the shape or size it was when new…and this means creaks – lots of them.